 Clinical Specialty Certification

-Effective January 1, 2014, the Clinical Specialty Certification (CSC) program replaced the previous Clinical Specialty Recognition (CSR) program.
+The Clinical Specialty Certification (CSC) program replaced the previous Clinical Specialty Recognition (CSR) program in 2014.

 Clinical Specialty Certification enables an audiologist or a speech-language pathologist with advanced knowledge, skills, and experience beyond the Certificate of Clinical Competence (CCC) to be identified by colleagues, employers, referral and payer sources, and the general public as a Board Certified Specialist (BCS) in a specific area of clinical practice.
 The program is completely voluntary.
 Holding specialty certification in an area of clinical practice is not required in order to practice in that area.
 The program is open to ASHA certificate holders (CCC-A and CCC-SLP) who wish to pursue the designation and see value in it.